WisdomEssien/library-management-service/README.md

 - Clone project from the git repository using this link [Git Repo](https://github.com/WisdomEssien/library-management-service.git).

-- Open command prompt and navigate to the desired directory
+- Open command prompt and navigate to the desired directory.
+Copy, paste and execute the git command below on the command prompt.
+_You have to have git installed on your system._

 ```
 	git clone -b master https://github.com/WisdomEssien/library-management-service.git